All Episodes

 And a lot of these statements, especially the ones coming from people like Glenn Beck and to a certain extent, Sarah Palin, were right up close to being seditious.

-John Hilman, New York magazine columnist and author, at that point jumped into the fray.
+John Heileman, New York Magazine columnist and author at that point jumped into the fray.

-Joe's right, and I'll name another person, you know, name Rush Limbaugh, you know, who uses this phrase constantly talks about the Obama administration as a regime.
+Joe's right, and they'll name another person, you know, named Rush Limbaugh, you know, who uses this phrase constantly talks about the Obama administration as a regime.

 That phrase, which has connotations of tyranny.